 I've included a lot of possible review problems.
 The goal is not for you to do every single one of them and memorize their solutions.
 Pick and choose as appropriate; if you're very confident with chapter 8 you don't need to spend much time there.
 If you're not as sure of chapter 9 you might want to look at a few more of those review problems.
+(And make sure you review any homework problems and in-class activities first!)
 As always, please feel free to email me with questions.